WorkerFramework/worker-message-prioritization/worker-message-prioritization-distribution-container/README.md

   **Default**: `300`
   **Description**: Used to set the amount of time in which we want a target queue length to be processed.
 This time will be used to compute how long the tuned target queue length should be to process the queue in this set amount of time.

+* `CAF_CONSUMPTION_TARGET_CALCULATOR_MODE`
+  **Default**: `EqualConsumptionTargetCalculator`
+  **Description**: Used to set the method of moving messages from their staging queues on to their target queues.
+The default is
+  EqualConsumptionTargetCalculator meaning that messages will be moved equally and fairly on to the target queue.
+Currently, the other option is FastLaneConsumptionTargetCalculator.
+When this is set, the ability exists to alter weighting for different workers to get messages processed faster or slower than other workers.

+* `CAF_ADJUST_WORKER_WEIGHT`
+  **Default**: None.
+  **Description**: Used when CAF_CONSUMPTION_TARGET_CALCULATOR_MODE is set to FastLaneConsumptionTargetCalculator.
+This controls the workers that are to be weighted to increase or decrease processing.
+This should be set using a string of a regex followed by a number.
+  The regex will match the worker, and the number will indicate the weighting to be added to the worker.
+For example to allow enrichment-workflow to get processed at 10 times the rate of other workers this variable should be set to "enrichment\-workflow$,10".
+  Multiple of these can be added at any one time, just add an incrementing value to the variable name, eg: CAF_ADJUST_WORKER_WEIGHT_1.
+  Do decrease weighting the integer should be less than one.
+Note it is possible to set the weight to 0 in order to stop processing of the worker entirely.